LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Abstract

 \section{Abstract}

 \justifying Test suites tend to grow when software evolves, making it often infeasible to execute all test cases with the allocated testing budgets, especially for large software systems.
-Therefore, test suite minimization (TSM) is employed to improve the efficiency of software testing by removing redundant test cases, thus reducing testing time and resources, while maintaining the fault detection capability of the test suite.
-Though many TSM approaches exist, most of them rely on code coverage (white-box) or model-based features, which are not always available or can be challenging to collect for test engineers.
-Recent TSM approaches that rely only on test code (black-box) have been proposed, such as ATM and FAST-R. To address scalability, we propose \ourapproach~(\textbf{L}anguage model-based \textbf{T}est suite \textbf{M}inimization), a novel, scalable, and black-box similarity-based TSM approach based on large language models (LLMs), which is the first application of LLMs in the context of TSM.
-To support similarity measurement, we investigated three different pre-trained language models: CodeBERT, GraphCodeBERT, and UniXcoder, to extract embeddings of test code (Java test methods), on which we computed two similarity measures: Cosine Similarity and Euclidean Distance.
+Test suite minimization (TSM) is employed to improve the efficiency of software testing by removing redundant test cases, thus reducing testing time and resources while maintaining the fault detection capability of the test suite.
+Most existing TSM approaches rely on code coverage (white-box) or model-based features, which are not always available to test engineers.
+Recent TSM approaches that rely only on test code (black-box) have been proposed, such as ATM and FAST-R. The former yields higher fault detection rates (\textit{FDR}) while the latter is faster.
+To address scalability while retaining a high \textit{FDR}, we propose \ourapproach~(\textbf{L}anguage model-based \textbf{T}est suite \textbf{M}inimization), a novel, scalable, and black-box similarity-based TSM approach based on large language models (LLMs), which is the first application of LLMs in the context of TSM.
+To support similarity measurement using test method embeddings, we investigate five different pre-trained language models: CodeBERT, GraphCodeBERT, UniXcoder, StarEncoder, and CodeLlama, on which we compute two similarity measures: Cosine Similarity and Euclidean Distance.
 Our goal is to find similarity measures that are not only computationally more efficient but can also better guide a Genetic Algorithm (GA), which is used to search for optimal minimized test suites, thus reducing the overall search time.
-Experimental results, under a $50\%$ minimization budget, showed that the best configuration of \ourapproach~(using UniXcoder with Cosine similarity) outperformed the best two configurations of ATM in three key facets: (a) achieving a greater saving rate of testing time ($40.38\%$ versus $38.06\%$, on average); (b) attaining a significantly higher fault detection rate ($0.84$ versus $0.81$, on average); and, more importantly, (c) minimizing test suites much faster ($26.73$ minutes versus $72.75$ minutes, on average) in terms of both preparation time (up to two orders of magnitude faster) and search time (one order of magnitude faster).
+Experimental results show that the best configuration of \ourapproach~(UniXcoder/Cosine) outperforms ATM in three aspects: (a) achieving a slightly greater saving rate of testing time ($41.72\%$ versus $41.02\%$, on average); (b) attaining a significantly higher fault detection rate ($0.84$ versus $0.81$, on average); and, most importantly, (c) minimizing test suites nearly five times faster on average, with higher gains for larger test suites and systems, thus achieving much higher scalability.

 }

 \IEEEdisplaynontitleabstractindextext